JillFang1030/BrainHack_Final_Project/README.md

 `SubjStats`

-One HbO beta estimate was generated for each:

-- participant × channel × condition
+One HbO beta estimate was generated for each **participant × channel × condition.**

 ### Step 3 — Beta Value Extraction